-- 1. Turn the mower blades OFF, put the ground speed control levers in START/PARK position, turn the ignition OFF, and wait for all moving parts to stop. - 2.
+- 1. Turn the mower blades OFF, put the ground speed control levers in START/PARK position, engage the parking brake, turn the ignition OFF, and wait for all moving parts to stop. - 2.
 Pivot the front wheels forward. - 3.
-Use the mower belt release lever (D, Figure 11) to release belt tension.
-Remove the mower belt from engine pulley (A). - 4.
+Pull the back-side idler pulley (C, Figure 11) forward to release belt tension.
+Remove the mower belt from engine PTO pulley (A). - 4.
 Turn the ignition switch from OFF to RUN without starting the engine. - 5.
 Use the mower cutting height switch to raise the mower deck. - 6.
 Place 4x4 wood blocks (D, Figure 10) under the front and rear lip of the mower deck to securely support it. - 7.
 Use the mower cutting height switch to fully lower the mower so that is it resting on the 4x4 wood blocks. - 8.
-Turn the ignition switch to OFF and remove the key. - Remove the hair pin clip (A) securing the rear mower lift arm.
-Separate the lift arm from the mower deck.
-Repeat on both sides of the mower. - 10.
-Remove the hitch rod (C) from the hitch bracket. - 11.
+Turn the ignition switch to OFF and remove the key. - Remove the hair pin clips (A) securing the rear mower lift arms (B) and the front hitch rod (C) to the mower deck. - 10.
+Separate the rear lift arms from the mower deck.
+Repeat on both sides of the mower. - 11.
+Remove the front hitch rod (C) from the front hitch brackets. - 12.
 Slide the mower deck out from under the rider.